It’s been a long 5 weeks.

 Now, with the clarity that only comes from getting through a rough patch, I feel relieved to be in a quiet room alone with my thoughts and my computer.
 Had you asked me on December 1, 2014, if some of the goals I set for myself for the final month of 2014 would be abandoned, I would have scoffed.

-Sometimes failure is not only the right solution, it is the best (if not only) solution.
-The two goals I mentioned were both negotiable, in other words, the only person that would be affected by my abandoning them was me.
+Sometimes, failure is not only the right solution, it is the best (if not only) solution.
+The two goals I mentioned were both negotiable; in other words, the only person who would be affected by my abandoning them was me.

-At first, I felt sort of uncomfortable, more like a quitter than a problem solver.
+At first, I felt uncomfortable, more like a quitter than a problem solver.

-Yet the further I traveled away from my arbitrary goals the more at ease I felt with the permission I had extended myself to simply let go.
+Yet the further I traveled away from my arbitrary goals, the more at ease I felt with the permission I had extended myself to let go.
 Life throws curveballs.
 We don’t plan for a loved one to fall sick.
-We don’t expect to get sick ourselves, but, it happens.
+We don’t expect to get sick ourselves, but it happens.

 As defined by Dictionary dot com, the word “fail” as a verb (used with object):